Lexie-yw/Software-Engineering-Work/Report Materials/UX Design/UX.md

 <img src="/Report%20Materials/user%20feedback/Q8.png" alt="Q8" width="600"/>
 </p>
 Through this second round of user research, we confirmed three things:
   * Target Users: our initial assumption towards target users are accurate.
 Nearly 90% participants have experience of failing to sticking to plans and are in     need of progress-tracking/ habit-forming tools.
 All participants expressed willingness to use Little Planet after we release the complete product.
   * Nice Features & User Pain Points: existing progress-tracking/habit-forming applications are generally good at progress visualization but problems like hard     to use, lack of gamification or support for cross-platform accessibility are main pain points users have while using the products.
 In order to design a         product that users enjoy to use, we shoud avoid pain points users mentioned and take features users valued into consideration, like progress visualization.
+  * Suggestions & Takeaways: as it can be seen from the evluation summary, there is still space for Little Planets to make improvements.
+2 participants gave    us 4 on user experience of Little Planet(Q4), and that was because the prototype UI looked too simple and they were hoping to see more fun elements on the interface.
+Considering all the problems users pointed out, our next steps will be:
-* Suggestions & Takeaways: Little Planet should remain a simple UI style with practical functions, keep the interface free from advertisements.
-There is still space to increase user enjoyment through adding more fun elements, like upgrading CCG to TCG and add more collections of cards with different themes.
+    * add more colorful and fun elements to UI, but keep the interface free from advertisements.
+    * increase user enjoyment through adding more fun elements, like upgrading CCG to TCG and add more collections of cards with different themes.